junxit/us-congress-bills-117/metadata.md

 - 2021-09-23 — The Clerk was authorized to correct section numbers, punctuation, and cross references, and to make other necessary technical and conforming corrections in the engrossment of H.R.
 4350.
 - 2021-09-23 — The previous question was ordered pursuant to the rule.
 - 2021-09-23 — The title of the measure was amended.
 Agreed to without objection.
+- 2021-10-18 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 144.